List of Sonic the Hedgehog printed media: Manga

-Several Sonic the Hedgehog manga series have been published in Japan.
+Several Sonic the Hedgehog manga series have been published in Japan and as of 2023 were never officially published outside Japan, nor in any language other than Japanese.
 In addition, Sonic fan-made dōjinshi made by a variety of artists (including Kōshi Rikudō) have also been released.

+Sonic the Hedgehog Story Comic (1991)

+A three-chapter promotional tie in to Sonic the Hedgehog distributed alongside the Japanese magazine Mega Drive Fan.
+It serves as a short adaptation and introduction to the game, and features unused concepts from this one such as Sonic's rock band, making it the first appearance of Vector the Crocodile.

-Sonic the Hedgehog (1992)
+Sonic the Hedgehog (1992-1994)

-In 1992, Shogakukan's Shogaku Yonensei published the eponymous Sonic the Hedgehog manga.
-The manga was written by Kenji Terada and it was illustrated by Sango Morimoto (森本サンゴ, Morimoto Sango).
+In 1992, Shogakukan published the eponymous Sonic the Hedgehog manga.
+The manga was written and conceptualized by Kenji Terada and it was illustrated by Sango Morimoto (森本サンゴ, Morimoto Sango).
 The manga details the story of a hedgehog boy named Nicky who can turn into the superhero Sonic the Hedgehog.
-It also featured Miles "Tails" Prower and Dr. Eggman.
+It also featured Miles "Tails" Prower and Doctor Eggman as well as introduced Amy Rose and Charmy Bee into the franchise before their debut in video games.